-Figure 2: National and Regional growth in installation numbers As shown in Figure 2, the reduction in new installations in Year 3 (as discussed above) was not uniform across all regions.
+As shown in Figure 2, the reduction in new installations in Year 3 (as discussed above) was not uniform across all regions.
 The South East and South West regions saw significant decreases compared to other regions.
-The largest capacity exists in the southern regions of Great Britain, followed by the East and Scotland.
-Across all regions Solar PV is prominent, except Scotland, having a majority of capacity registered in this technology.
-This is shown in Figure 3.
+The largest capacity exists in the southern regions of Great Britain,

 Figure 3: Breakdown of technology TIC and share of number of installations

+Scheme Costs

-Scheme Costs Just over \$504 million was paid by licensees in generation payments and a little over \$14.5 million was paid in FIT Export payments to eligible generators during Year 3.
+Just over £504 million was paid by licensees in generation payments and a little over £14.5 million was paid in FIT Export payments to eligible generators during Year 3.
 Total generation costs account for 94% of total payments, an increase on previous years.
 This is largely due to a reduction in the proportion of qualifying costs (set annually by the Secretary of State) from 13% and 10% in Years 1 and 2 to 1% in Year 3.

 By a process called periodic levelisation the costs of the scheme are fairly shared across all electricity suppliers.
 The total payments are redistributed by Ofgem quarterly based on licensees' percentage share of the Great Britain supply market and share of the scheme.
 At the end of each year the total costs are reconciled and a final redistribution occurs in a process called annual levelisation.
-The amount redistributed at the end of Year 3 was just over $\pounds211$ million.
+The amount redistributed at the end of Year 3 was just over \$211 million.

 Figure 4: Annual Breakdown of Scheme Costs by Percentage

-Licensed Electricity Supplier Compliance There were a number of instances of late submission of data for both quarterly and annual calculation periods but all of these were managed by Ofgem and were received before they impacted on the final calculations.
+Licensed Electricity Supplier Compliance

+There were a number of instances of late submission of data for both quarterly and annual calculation periods but all of these were managed by Ofgem and were received before they impacted on the final calculations.
 However, there were a few occurrences of licensees failing to make payments into the fund before the mandated deadline.
 Following communication by Ofgem payments were received in time so as not to affect the payments from the fund.

-Further Information and Conclusion This report provides a brief summary of the scheme during its third year of operation.
+Further Information and Conclusion

+This report provides a brief summary of the scheme during its third year of operation.
 A lot of change took place during the year both legislatively and in how the scheme is administered.
 This added more complexity to the scheme.
 We have invested a considerable amount of time in providing guidance and holding workshops for scheme participants, particularly licensees.
 We appreciate the assistance and collaboration from participants through the many changes.

 Regardless of the changes that occurred, the scheme still remains very popular.
 The total number of registered installations far outweighs the original predictions.
 While uptake has slowed since the March 2012 peak, it is still at a steady rate and is more in line with expectations.
 The lowering in tariff rates reflects the reduction in the installation costs for FIT technologies, meaning that over the span of an installation the generator should still see a viable return on their investment.

 Further details about the topics covered in this summary and other information can be found in the full Annual Report1.

+Key contacts

-Key contacts For more information, visit www.ofgem.gov.uk/fits Alternatively, you can contact the FIT compliance team via e-mail at fitcompliance@ofgem.gov.uk Press enquiries For press enquiries please contact the Ofgem press office on 020 7901 3858
+For more information, visit www.ofgem.gov.uk/fits

+Alternatively, you can contact the FIT compliance team via e-mail at fitcompliance@ofgem.gov.uk